NemeStats/NemeStats/Constributors.md

+NemeStats is completely open source and 100% community driven.
+We are always looking for contributors with the following skills:
+* Software Development - HTML/JavaScript/CSS/ASP.NET MVC and WebAPI, or quite frankly anything else!
+We could use API clients in various languages, integrations with other open source solutions, and an Android App :)
+* Marketing / Analytics / Lean Startup Thinking - We really need help raising awareness of NemeStats, understanding what the community needs, measuring adoption, etc.
+* UX / Graphic Design - We could always use help with improving the user experience of NemeStats.

 If you would like contribute to the NemeStats code base please follow the steps below.
 If you have any questions or issues please contact us at nemestats@gmail.com.

 #### Instructions